 Thank you very much.

-Nagano University Mitsuo Seminar Students Visited the Freshwater Biology Research Institute!
+Nagano University Mitsuo Seminar students visited the Institute of Freshwater Biology!

 IFB

-On Thursday, December 12, 2024, 15 first-year seminar students of Professor Yoshito Mitsuo visited the Freshwater Biology Research Institute as part of their seminar activities.
-The seminar students were given an explanation about the Freshwater Biology Research Institute, research projects on river ecology and Japanese eel, and the research, education, social contributions, and history of the Freshwater Biology Research Institute faculty.
+On Thursday, December 12, 2024, 15 first-year seminar students of Professor Yoshito Mitsuo visited the Institute of Freshwater Biology as part of their seminar activities.
+The students were briefed about the Institute of Freshwater Biology, its research projects on river ecology and Japanese eel, and its research, education, social contributions, and history.
 They also toured the wild fish stocks on the premises, as well as the facilities and equipment.

 The Chikuma-Shinano Rivers Research Group presented their results at the River Ecology Academic Research Presentation (Tokyo Shoken Hall)